bomeans/bomeans_sdk_bin/Linux/README.md

 ##### input

-* `type`: type id which can be retrieved from webGetTypeList
+* `type`: type id which can be retrieved from `getTypeList`
-* `brand`: brand id which can be retrieved from `webGetBrandList` or `webGetTopBrandList`
+* `brand`: brand id which can be retrieved from `getBrandList` or `getTopBrandList`
-* `model`: model id, or the remote id, which can be retrieved from `webGetModelList`.
+* `model`: model id, or the remote id, which can be retrieved from `getModelList`.
 If null is passing, a universal remote controller will be created. (see note)
 * `getNew`: true to pull the data from cloud, false to read the previous downloaded data (cached data) first if any.
 * `userIf`: callback thats will be invoked when download is completed.
-The `BIRRemote` will be returned if succeeded.
+The `Remote` will be returned if succeeded.

 ##### note